Proven-Paradox/shaper-system/Handbook.md

 Characters can (usually) move to any adjacent Squares by spending a minor action.
 This might represent running, jumping, climbing, swimming, or any other kind of motion to get around, in any combination.

 ### Impact
-To make an offense roll, first you roll your 2d10 as normal and add your modifier.
+To make an Offense roll, first you roll your 2d10 as normal and add your modifier.
 If the Ability you are using to strike is labeled as an Attack, you use Physical Offense.
 Abilities labeled as Spells instead add your Mental Offense.
-Once you have this result, subtract your target’s defense score, Physical Defense for Attacks and Mental Defense for Spells (though there are exceptions which will be described in those abilities’ descriptions).
+Once you have this result, subtract your target’s Defense: Physical Defense for Attacks and Mental Defense for Spells.
+(There are exceptions which will be described in those abilities’ descriptions).
 The result is called the Impact, and if the Impact is above zero, your Ability has landed and will affect your opponent.
 By and large this will mean dealing damage, but some abilities instead impose conditions or something else unpleasant when they land.
 The amount of damage you deal is determined by multiplying your Impact by the Ability’s damage multiplier.

+> Note that the term "Spell" is used as a term to differentiate from physical and mental strikes.
+An Ability listed as a Spell can function due to magic, technology, equipment, or similar sources.

 ## Chasing rules
 Sometimes when two opposing factions meet, one is not willing to stand and fight.
 This can result in a chase scene, in which one party is trying to get away from a pursuing party.
-In future the individual or group being chased will be called the Quarry, while the one(s) doing the chasing will be the Hunter.
+The individual or group being chased is called the Quarry, while the one(s) doing the chasing are the Hunter(s).

 ### Position During Chases
 During a chase, exact position doesn’t necessarily matter as much as distance between the Quarry and the Hunter.
 There is no need to make a large map to have a chase.
 Instead, assign each participant in the chase a number, representing how far they are from the chase’s starting point.
 This number is called the character’s Position, and it determines what they can do to other participants in the chase.
 At the start of the chase, the Hunter that’s farthest from the Quarry should be assigned Position 0, with others in the chase being assigned Positions based on how far from this starting point they are.
-Any action or effect that would cause you to move allows you to instead increase (or decrease) your Position by 1.
+Any action or effect that would normally cause you to move a Square instead allows you to instead increase (or decrease) your Position by 1.

 ### Endurance
 A chase is as much about endurance as it is about speed.
 You start every chase with an Endurance score equal to your [Hero Tier](#hero-tier) + Toughness + Heart.
 You can spend Endurance to use one of the actions described below, or preserve it in order to continue a long-distance chase.
-At the end of every Round during a chase, everyone involved that moved that Round must make an Endure check.
-This check starts at a target of 10, and on a success nothing happens other than the target increasing by 2 the next Turn.
-On a failure, you lose one point of Endurance and the Endure check’s difficulty goes back to 10 for the next Turn.
+At the [Round End](#round-end) during a chase, everyone involved that moved that Round must make an Endure check.
+This check starts at a target of 10, and on a success nothing happens other than the target increasing by 2 the next Round.
+On a failure, you lose one point of Endurance and the Endure check’s difficulty goes back to 10 for the next Round.
 If your Endurance score goes negative, you lose that much HP every time you move a Square of your own volition.

 ### Actions During Chases